EtsubdinkY/GP2_Healthcare_team_6/README.md

 - Sensitive data (SSN) is optional and should be handled according to HIPAA guidelines
 - This is a demonstration project using synthetic data only

-## License

-This project is for educational purposes as part of the Data Storage and Databases course.